 The answers in these FAQs are intended to provide guidance to Executive Branch agencies in the State of Georgia.

-(1) What is the effective date of the paid parental leave law?
+(1) What is the effective date of the amendments to the paid parental leave law?

-The state law establishing paid parental leave for eligible state employees becomes effective July 1, 2021.
+Amendments to the state law governing paid parental leave for eligible state employees become effective July 1, 2024.

 (2) Is PPL retroactive?